9:30 AM in the Fellowship Hall

 4:30 PM in the Choir Room

+Our Re/Gen choir is not meeting currently due to COVID-19.
 Our Re/Gen Choir is for any youth grades 7-12 under the direction of Adam Traylor.
 They regularly help lead the praise in Sunday services through choir and praise teams.
 Re/Gen also goes on a choir tour each summer.

 6:00 PM in the Worship Center

-6:30 PM in the Youth Center
+6:00 PM in the Fellowship Hall

 This is our weekly time together spent in small groups.
 There are separate groups for guys and girls.
 Equipping Groups are designed to help equip youth to grow in their faith, live out their faith, and learn how to share their faith.
 In the fall, we usually study a book on the Christian life.
 In the spring, we usually walk through a book of the Bible.